wslominska/TeskaLabs/exports.md

 # LogMan.io Export beta

-LogMan.io offers a convenient export functionality that enables you to seamlessly transfer log data from the platform to other destinations. the new Export feature is currently in *beta* and available for use With this feature, you can effortlessly create, run, remove, or download exports as needed.
+LogMan.io offers a convenient export functionality that enables you to seamlessly transfer log data from the platform to other destinations. the new Export feature is currently in *beta* and available for use.
+With this feature, you can effortlessly create, run, remove, or download exports as needed.
 You can find a detailed explanation of the Export functionality below.